 In the vast majority of cases, divorces and custody matters end in settlement agreements.
 This benefits all parties, as they maintain more control over their case and can craft individualized solutions for their families and their futures.
 With mediation and collaborative law becoming more and more common, there is no sign that this trend will slow or stop any time soon.

-In most of these cases, the settlement agreement, once signed by both parties, is entered by the court and incorporated into a court order.
-However, there are some times when one or both parties decide that the settlement agreement no longer suits them and will try to back out.
-If both parties agree to set aside the settlement agreement before it is incorporated into a court order, it is a fairly simple issue to rescind the agreement and start over.
+In most of these cases, the settlement agreement—once signed by both parties—is entered by the court and incorporated into a court order.
+However, there are some times when one or both parties decide that the settlement agreement no longer suits them and they will try to back out.
+If both parties agree to set aside the settlement agreement before it is incorporated into a court order, then it is a fairly simple issue to rescind the agreement and start over.
 The real problems come when only one party no longer agrees.

 - Substantial Change in Circumstances – Another way is for the party requesting to change the agreement to show that there has been a substantial change in circumstances.
 This could happen where one party gets an substantial raise after the agreement, gets transferred to a distant city, or a child's needs dramatically and unexpectedly change following the signing of the agreement.
 In any of these sorts of instances, the requesting party would need to show the court that the situation has unexpectedly and drastically changed such that it is no longer fair or appropriate to enforce the agreement as written.

 Can a Settlement Agreement Be Dropped or Set Aside in NJ?